mattuff/metaknight/README.md

 2. Set up strands:

 Every component is made up of strands.
 The strand class, **strandClass.py**, initializes these strands.
-The attributes of the strand are the component it belongs to, and the strands directly before and after it.
-It's set up by ```strand(comp, pred, succ)```.
+The attributes of the strand are the component it belongs to, the strands directly before and after it, and the connections directly before and after it.
+It's set up by ```strand(comp, pred, succ, pred_con, succ_con)```.

-Let's set up three strands going in a circle in the component *comp*:
+Let's set up three strands going in a circle in the component *comp* (without worrying about the connections):
 ```
 a=strand(comp)
 b=strand(comp,a)